awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 + [Adding a Hardware Virtual Private Gateway to Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_VPN.html) For more information about AWS Direct Connect, see the [AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.

-**On\-premises network**
+**Existing network**
-You'll need an on\-premises network with an Active Directory domain\.
+You'll need to connect to an existing network with an Active Directory domain\.
 The functional level of this domain must be `Windows Server 2003` or higher\.
 AD Connector also supports connecting to a domain hosted on an Amazon EC2 instance\.
 AD Connector does not support Read\-only domain controllers \(RODC\) when used in combination with the Amazon EC2 domain\-join feature\.

 **Service account**
-You must have credentials for a service account in the on\-premises directory which has been delegated the following privileges:
+You must have credentials for a service account in the existing directory which has been delegated the following privileges:
 + Read users and groups
 + Create computer objects
 + Join computers to the domain
 For more information, see [Delegate privileges to your service account](#connect_delegate_privileges)\.

 **IP addresses**
-Get the IP addresses of two DNS servers or domain controllers in your on\-premises directory\.
+Get the IP addresses of two DNS servers or domain controllers in your existing directory\.
 AD Connector obtains the `_ldap._tcp.<DnsDomainName>` and `_kerberos._tcp.<DnsDomainName>` SRV records from these servers when connecting to your directory, so these servers must contain these SRV records\.
 The AD Connector attempts to find a common domain controller that will provide both LDAP and Kerberos services, so these SRV records must include at least one common domain controller\.
 For more information about SRV records, go to [SRV Resource Records](http://technet.microsoft.com/en-us/library/cc961719.aspx) on Microsoft TechNet\.

 **Ports for subnets**
-For AWS Directory Service to communicate with your on\-premises directory, the firewall for your on\-premises network must have the following ports open to the CIDRs for both subnets in the VPC\.
+For AWS Directory Service to communicate with your existing directory, the firewall for your existing network must have the following ports open to the CIDRs for both subnets in the VPC\.
 + TCP/UDP 53 \- DNS
 + TCP/UDP 88 \- Kerberos authentication
 + TCP/UDP 389 \- LDAP
 These are the minimum ports that are needed to be able to connect to your directory\.
 Your specific configuration may require additional ports be open\.
+If the DNS servers or Domain Controller servers for your existing Active Directory Domain are within the VPC, the security groups associated with those servers must have the above ports open to the CIDRs for both subnets in the VPC\.

 **Kerberos preauthentication**
 Your user accounts must have Kerberos preauthentication enabled\.
 For detailed instructions on how to enable this setting, see [Ensure That Kerberos Pre\-authentication Is Enabled](ms_ad_tutorial_setup_trust_prepare_onprem.md#tutorial_setup_trust_enable_kerberos)\.
 For general information about this setting, go to [Preauthentication](http://technet.microsoft.com/en-us/library/cc961961.aspx) on Microsoft TechNet\.